REML implementations of kernel-based genomic prediction models for genotype x environment x management interactions: Discussion

 \section{Discussion}

-Genotype by environment interactions are common in the breeding of field crops.
-Several models including these interactions in genomic predictions have been proposed, with maximum likelihood estimation of structured covariance matrices and Bayesian implementations of kernel (averaging) being two commonly used frameworks \citep{gilmouretal_1995, deloscamposetal_2010, jarquinetal_2014}.
-Here we made an effort to combine aspects from both frameworks by introducing REML implementations of several kernel based models with homo- and heterogeneous variances for multi-environment trial data.
-We have shown that treating the bandwith of a Gaussian kernel as a parameter to be estimated using REML and allowing for trial-specific variances improves GxE predictions.
+G$\times$E$\times$M interactions are common in the breeding of field crops \citep{deLeonetal_2016}.
+Several models including these interactions in genomic predictions have been proposed, with REML estimation of structured covariance matrices and Bayesian implementations of kernel-based reaction norm models being two commonly used frameworks \citep{jarquinetal_2014, gilmouretal_1995}.
+Here, we made an effort to combine aspects from both frameworks by introducing REML implementations of several kernel based models with homo- and heterogeneous genetic variances for multi-environment, multi-management trial data.
+We have shown that a nonlinear Gaussian kernel combined with an unstructured model for managements and environment-specific variances increases the percentage of interaction variance explained by environmental covariables.
+We have also shown that these nonlinear kernel models improve G$\times$E$\times$M predictions compared to factor analytic or linear kernel models in sparse testing scenarios.

-The benefit of modeling heterogeneous variances can be explained from a shrinkage perspective.
-Assuming a common genetic variance for all trials results in equal shrinkage in all trials if the residual variances are assumed to be equal.
-Heterogeneity of genetic variance is well known to be a contributor to GxE interactions, and modeling trial-specific rates of shrinkage should improve predictive performance, as also shown in this paper \citep{vanEeuwijketal_2016, Okekeetal_2017}.
+Current implementations of kernel based models are limited in the sense that they only allow for a single genetic variance across all environments for any level of management.
+The benefit of modeling environment-specific genetic variances can be easily explained from a shrinkage perspective.
+Homogeneous genetic variances for all environments for a given management results in equal shrinkage across all environments if the residual variances are assumed to be equal.
+Heterogeneity of genetic variance is well known to be a contributor to G$\times$E interactions, and modeling environment-specific rates of shrinkage should improve predictive performance by reducing bias, as also shown by our results \citep{Okekeetal_2017, vanEeuwijketal_2016}.